 Improving the wellbeing of Melbourne-based Aboriginal people with chronic disease who are experiencing depression, anxiety or a related mental health disorder: A Wurundjeri community-driven initiative

-beyondblue has funded a 24-month project to address the concerns of the Wurundjeri community in relation to community members and Aboriginal people who are living in Melbourne with chronic disease and also experiencing depression and/or anxiety.
-The project is conducted through a partnership between the Heart Research Centre, Wurundjeri Tribe Land and Compensation Cultural Heritage Council and the University of Melbourne.
-It will be completed in 2013.
+beyondblue funded a 24-month project to address the concerns of the Wurundjeri community in relation to community members and Aboriginal people who are living in Melbourne with chronic disease and also experiencing depression and/or anxiety.
+The project was conducted through a partnership between the Heart Research Centre, Wurundjeri Tribe Land and Compensation Cultural Heritage Council and the University of Melbourne.
+It was completed in 2013.

 Common mental disorders in Koori men: Facilitating case finding and continuity of care

-The Department of Rural and Indigenous Health at Monash University is conducting a 12-month project until 2012 that involves hosting a Koori men's health day as a way of identifying Koori men with common mental disorders in the community.
-The project is co-funded by beyondblue, the Department of Rural and Indigenous Health and Monash University.
-Ramahyuck District Aboriginal Corporation and Latrobe Regional Hospital Mental Health Services are collaborating on implementation of the project.
+The Department of Rural and Indigenous Health at Monash University conducted a 12-month project that involved hosting a Koori men's health day as a way of identifying Koori men with common mental disorders in the community.
+The project was co-funded by beyondblue, the Department of Rural and Indigenous Health and Monash University.
+Ramahyuck District Aboriginal Corporation and Latrobe Regional Hospital Mental Health Services collaborated on implementation of the project.

 Localities Embracing and Accepting Diversity (LEAD) Project Evaluation

-beyondblue is funding the evaluation of the LEAD project by The University of Melbourne.
-VicHealth and partners have worked together to assist two Victorian local government areas to implement policies and practices that reduce ethnic, race-based and religious discrimination.
+beyondblue funded the evaluation of the LEAD project by The University of Melbourne.
+VicHealth and partners worked together to assist two Victorian local government areas to implement policies and practices that reduce ethnic, race-based and religious discrimination.
 LEAD is a multi-faceted approach aimed at reducing the experience of discrimination and racism for Indigenous and culturally and linguistically diverse communities as these factors are known to contribute to depression and anxiety in these populations.
-Through this project, a range of community activities are being explored to promote positive attitudes towards cultural diversity amongst members of the whole community.
+Through this project, a range of community activities were explored to promote positive attitudes towards cultural diversity amongst members of the whole community.